EP-Guy/ModifiedHankelFunctionsOfOrderOneThird.jl/README.md

 ## References

-The Staff of the Computation Library (1945), _Tables of the modified Hankel function of order one-third and of their derivatives_, Harvard University Press.
+The Staff of the Computation Library (1945), _Tables of the modified Hankel function of order one-third and of their derivatives_.
+Cambridge, MA: Harvard University Press.